Best French Toast Recipe (Pain Perdu)

 - With a delicate vanilla custard flavor

-Is French Toast Supposed To Be Soggy?
+Is This French Toast Recipe Supposed To Be Soggy?

-Why is my French Toast soggy?
+Why is my french toast soggy?
 Is it supposed to be like that?

 French Toast should never be soggy, but it shouldn’t be bready in the middle either.